WIKA

 What is galvanic isolation?

-An isolation of the signal between the signal side and the output side (e.g. through coils).
+Galvanic isolation is an isolation of the signal between the signal side and the output side, such as through the coils.